iago-mendes/stemguy-posts/2021-01-10-how-does-the-internet-work.md

 ## Radio waves

-By now, I have mainly talked only about cable connections, but you probably are not connected to a cable if you are using your smartphone or a laptop.
+By now, I have mainly talked about cable connections, but you probably are not connected to a cable if you are using your smartphone or a laptop.
 That is because you are probably connected to a Wi-Fi or using cellular data.
 They both use radio waves to transmit information to you.

 <HorizontalAd />